PawseySC/singularity-containers/_episodes/46-compose-web.md

 In previous episodes we've seen how to use Singularity to spawn interactive web sessions, or even long running web services.
 Why would we use another tool for this?

-Well, in this context [Docker Compose](https://docs.docker.com/compose/) is much more feature-rich than Singularity.
+Well, in this context [Docker Compose](https://docs.docker.com/compose/) provides a key additional capability compared to Singularity.
 Building on top of Docker, it allows for setting up, launching and coordinating multiple containers at once.
 This is extremely powerful for any web service that requires multiple components in order to work properly.

-Typical examples of multi-component services, that can be of relevance to research communities, are
+Typical examples of multi-component services, that can be of relevance to research communities, are:
 * services requiring a dedicated database, such as lab notebooks, or collaboration platforms (*i.e.* the example we'll run here)
 * any service that you need to secure through a reverse proxy and the HTTPS protocol (literally any, including RStudio, Jupyter Hub...)